fcortesbio/make-all-repo-private/README.md

     cd make-all-repo-private
     ```

-4. **Edit the script with your username**
+4. **Edit the script with your GitHub username**
-    Open the file with your editor:
+    Open the file in your editor:

     ```bash
     nvim all-private.sh
     ```

-    And replace:
+    Then change:

     ```bash
     USERNAME="your-username"
     ```

-    with your actual GitHub username.
+    Replace `"your-username"` with your actual GitHub username.

 5. **Make the script executable**